levideutsch/phase-4-project/README.md

 ![image](login_page.png)
 ![image](signup_page.png)

-Once you're logged in you will be brought to the home page where you will see everyone's tweets:
+Once you're logged in you will be brought to the home page where you will see everyone's tweets, The user associated with that tweet, and that tweets category:
 ![image](home_page.png)

 If you click on "My Tweets" you will be brought to a page that displays all of your tweets.